Henshaw returns to face Argentina

 Robbie Henshaw will make his first appearance of the season as one of four changes to Ireland's starting XV to face Argentina on Sunday.

-While the pack remains the same, Henshaw is named at inside centre with Robert Baloucoune starting on the wing.
+While the pack remains the same, Henshaw is named at inside centre with Bundee Aki missing out through a minor knee injury.

+Ulster's Robert Baloucoune starts on the wing in place on Andrew Conway.

 Joey Carbery and Conor Murray form the half-back duo with Johnny Sexton and Jamison Gibson-Park both ruled out.